COVID-19 Working Safely Assessment

 SOCIAL DISTANCING : applies to all parts of the organisation, desk spaces, entrances and exits, break rooms, meeting rooms and similar settings.

-TRAVELLING TO WORK – aim to maintain a 2m social distance wherever possible including arrival and departure from work
+TRAVELLING TO WORK – aim to maintain a two metre social distance wherever possible including arrival and departure from work

 - Agreed list of staff and workforce must be forwarded to Facilities in advance.

 - Staggered arrival and departure times to reduce crowding, in and out of the workplace, taking account of the impact on those with protected characteristics.

 - Travel should be either walk, cycle or by private vehicle.
 Public transport should be avoided unless social distance can be maintained.

 - If staff are using a private vehicle where possible a parking space will be made available.
 At TCH parking spaces will be allocated by the Facilities Manager.

 - Vehicles or bikes are to be parked/stored with in designated spaces to allow for access between and avoid contact with others.